pwmt/zathura/zathura.1.rst

 MOUSE AND KEY BINDINGS
 ======================

-J, K
+J, PgDn
+  Go to the next page
+K, PgUp
-  Go to the next or previous page h, k, j, l
+  Go to the previous page
+h, k, j, l
   Scroll to the left, down, up or right direction Left, Down, Up, Right